 Custom travel to Luxembourg

-Luxembourg (2,586 km², 670,000 inhabitants, capital Luxembourg City) is one of Europe's smallest states and one of the three EU founding members (with Belgium and the Netherlands, 1957 Treaty of Rome).
-A hereditary Grand Duchy since 1815 (Treaty of Vienna), led by Grand Duke Henri (since 2000) and his heir son Grand Duke Guillaume (regent since 2024), it is trilingual — French, German and Luxembourgish (Europe's only official Germanic language besides German).
-A eurozone, Benelux and Schengen member, the country is also one of the world's wealthiest per capita.
-Luxembourg City (UNESCO 1994) is one of Europe's most unique capitals — built on a sandstone rocky spur 70 m above the steep Alzette and Pétrusse valleys.
-Nicknamed the « Gibraltar of the North » by Vauban in 1684, it houses 17 km of underground 17th-18th-c. casemates.
-To the north, the Oesling and the Our Valley line up medieval castles (Vianden, Bourscheid, Esch-sur-Sûre) where Victor Hugo stayed in exile in 1871.
-To the east, the Müllerthal (UNESCO Geopark 2018) is the « Little Luxembourg Switzerland », with its unique rock formations.
-To the southeast, the Luxembourg Moselle produces one of Europe's best Rieslings and AOC Crémant, near the village of Schengen, the cradle of borderless Europe (agreement signed June 14, 1985).
-2 h from Paris by TGV or 1 h by flight, Luxembourg pairs ideally with Belgium, France and Germany.
+Luxembourg (2,586 km², 670,000 inhabitants, capital Luxembourg City) is one of Europe's smallest states, one of the EU's three founding members, trilingual (French, German, Luxembourgish) and among the world's wealthiest countries per capita.
+Luxembourg City (UNESCO 1994), built on a sandstone spur 70 m above the Alzette and Pétrusse valleys, was nicknamed the « Gibraltar of the North » by Vauban.
+To the north, the Oesling lines up medieval castles (Vianden, Bourscheid) where Victor Hugo lived in exile.
+To the east, the Müllerthal (UNESCO Geopark) is the « Little Luxembourg Switzerland ».
+To the southeast, the Moselle produces excellent Rieslings and Crémant, near Schengen, the cradle of borderless Europe.
+2 h from Paris by TGV, the country pairs with Belgium, France and Germany.

 Highlights